 If your child has any of the following, make an appointment with his or her doctor or nurse:

 - Fever – Fever (temperature higher than 100.4ºF or 38ºC) may be the only symptom of urinary tract infection in infants and young children.
-In addition, any young child who develops a fever and has had a urinary tract infection (UTI) before should be seen within 24 hours.

 - Pain or burning with urination or frequent urination.